USNA-CyberScience/CAE-CO-Application/Academic Requirements (Knowledge Units)/M.07 Overview of Cyber Defense/README.md

 		</tr>
 		<tr>
 			<td width="50%">Defense in depth</td>
-			<td width="50%">These are demonstrated in labs and lectures in SY401/402 - there .
+			<td width="50%">These are demonstrated in labs and lectures in <a href="../../Course%20Documents/SY401%20CYBER%20OPERATIONS%20I">SY401</a>/<a href="../../Course%20Documents/SY402%20CYBER%20OPERATIONS%20II">402</a>.
 This is analogous to US Navy defense in depth leveraged in Naval Operations by Carrier Battlegroups.
 There is no single cybersecurity tool that can protect a network - and all elements of the problems are discussed - from human faults, HW/SW faults to physical vulnerabilities.</td>
 		</tr>
 		<tr>
 			<td width="50%">Trust relationships</td>